aperepelkin/revolut_task/README.md

 Unzip distribution archive and run bin/account-service or bin/account-service.bat (for Windows).
 By default, service will run on 8080 port
+You could build distribution or download it from https://github.com/aperepelkin/revolut_task/releases/latest

 API
 ---